impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 -rw-r--r--  1 myusername  staff  0 Mar  2 11:24 foo
 ```

 The key here is the `-rw-r--r--` section.
-According to [this source](https://archive.ph/PYAv0), the first `-` means that what we're looking at are *file* permissions, not *directory* permissions.
+According to [this source](https://web.archive.org/web/20221006191132/https://mason.gmu.edu/~montecin/UNIXpermiss.htm){:target="_blank" rel="noopener"}, the first `-` means that what we're looking at are *file* permissions, not *directory* permissions.
 If we're looking at directory permissions, the `-` is replaced with a `d`.

 Characters 2-4 are for the first permissions category (i.e. the file creator).
 Characters 5-7 are for users in the same user group as the file's creator, and characters 8-10 are for everyone else.
 In each of these bunches of 3 characters, `r` means that group can read the file, `w` means they can write to it, and `x` means they can execute it.